 Are Savannah Cats Legal?
 In What States?

-It’s important for any pet owner to know and understand the legalities that may come along with certain pets.
+Any pet owner needs to know and understand the legalities that may come along with certain pets.
 Since Savannah cats are a hybrid breed that shares a close ancestry with the wild African Serval, you may run into some legal roadblocks when it comes to owning these amazing cats.

 The legality of owning a Savannah will vary according to state and local laws.
 They may be completely legal to own in some places while being banned in others.
 Certain states or municipalities may also require special permits.